-NEW ROUND LAUNCHED
+AUTUMN ROUND LAUNCHED

-Please do the following before applying:
+Please make sure you do the following before applying:

-- Thoroughly read the GIFTS Guidelines so you know how to submit an online application.
-Make sure you have created your GIFTS account (as detailed in the Guidelines) before starting your application.
+- Thoroughly read the GIFTS guidelines so you know how to submit an online application.
+Make sure you have created your GIFTS account (as detailed in the guidelines) before starting your application.
 If you don’t then you will not be able to save your application and the information will be lost.

 Animal Partnership Programme